sestakp/Parallerized-Mendelbrot/README.md

 # Parallerized-Mendelbrot
 A project to optimize the computation of the Mendelbrot set using openmp parallerization.
+Project created The project was created as part of the BUT FIT studies in the course Architecture of Computer Systems.

 ## result
 ![Main page](https://raw.githubusercontent.com/sestakp/Parallerized-Mendelbrot/main/doc/mendelbrot.png)